okulbilisim/Java-Servlet/README.md

 ##level5 branch

-This repo helps you to understan all the steps listed below
+This repo helps you to understand all steps listed below

  - Web page parser with jsoup